icristescu/benchmarks/tezos docker/README.md

 ```
 where <path-to-data> is the folder where the logs and the resulting plots will be stored.

-The `init_archive_store` contains the store with blocks upto `933913` and is used to initalize a store for the baker to read from.
-Once the `offline_script.sh` finishes executing it has read all the block that are to be read.
+The `init_archive_store` contains the store with blocks up to `933913` and it is used to initialize the store for both the node and the baker.
+During the benchmarks blocks are added to the store, so you need to reinitialise your store before every run of your benchmarks (for instance by copying  `init_archive_store`).